aryanjassal/transcodine/README.md

 <!-- prettier-ignore-start -->
 > [!WARNING]
 > Windows is not supported.
-The program might not even compile, but even if it does, it will exhibit undefined behaviour.
+The program might not even compile, and even if it does, it will exhibit undefined behaviour.
 Instead, run it under [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 <!-- prettier-ignore-end -->